spillz-dxb/Small-Site-IoT-Data-Analytics/README.md

 For example:
 The category “hair color” could contain the categorical variables “black,” “brown,” “blonde,” and “red.”
 The category “gender” could contain the categorical variables “Male”, “Female”, or “Other.

+## Definition of Nominal Variable
+A nominal variable is another name for a categorical variable.
+Nominal variables have two or more categories without having any kind of natural order. they are variables with no numeric value, such as occupation or political party affiliation.
+Another way of thinking about nominal variables is that they are named (nominal is from Latin nominalis, meaning pertaining to names).

+### Nominal variables:

+Cannot be quantified.
+In other words, you can’t perform arithmetic operations on them, like addition or subtraction, or logical operations like “equal to” or “greater than” on them.
+Cannot be assigned any order.

+### Examples of Nominal Variables
+Gender (Male, Female, Transgender).
+Eye color (Blue, Green, Brown, Hazel).
+Type of house (Bungalow, Duplex, Ranch).
+Type of pet (Dog, Cat, Rodent, Fish, Bird).
+Genotype ( AA, Aa, or aa).